The-Fireplace-Minecraft-Mods/Fireplace-Lib/README.md

 - Help Command builder for easier custom help commands, with support for sub-commands.
 - Feedback Sender handles sending messages to various kinds of message targets.
 - Requirements Helper provides a few basic types of requirements that are commonly given to commands.
+- Argument Type Factory provides an extra argument type to be used by commands supporting offline players

 #### Data Generator
 Data Generator Factory provides methods to build an additive or destructive (normal) data generator.
 The additive generator won't clear the output directory before generating new data.